-Through the development of novel adaptive concepts for all areas of the built environment, the CRC 1244 stands for a sustainable architecture that takes the responsibility of economical, ecological and sociocultural issues.
-The basis for defining these goals is the common conviction of all partners that material and energy consumption in the construction process must be extremely reduced in the near future - while at the same time increasing user comfort.
+Through the development of novel adaptive systems for all areas of the built environment, CRC 1244 stands for sustainable architecture which accounts for economic, ecological and socio-cultural aspects.
+The basis for this research objective is the shared conviction that material and energy consumption of buildings must be significantly reduced in the near future; while simultaneously improving the occupants’ quality of life.

-Adaptivity in the built environment requires a fundamental transformation of the architectural design of buildings.
-Accordingly, the CRC 1244 is concerned about the development of individual structural components as well as their integration into the overall system.
-Both being equally important.
-Only through this integral approach can construction meet the challenges of our time.
+The application of adaptivity in the built environment requires a fundamental transformation in the architectural conception of buildings.
+Accordingly, equal weight is given in CRC 1244 to the development of individual building components as well as their integration into the overall system.
+Only through this integrated approach can the construction industry meet the challenges of our time.